 Travel and photography go hand-in-hand for Ankit.
 However, he is also that person who loves exploring a place without the company of his camera if need be – to take in everything a place has to offer to a seer and seeker of beauty.
 He also tells us that he sometimes travels without even an itinerary, letting the journey itself offering him unexpected turns and surprises.

 When asked about his favourite places, Ankit says, “the world is too vast to have a favourite place or a few.
 I want to travel to newer places and not just revisit the ones I have already explored.
 However, I love Ladakh and Varanasi a lot.”

 Ankit explored Bandipur on a Toehold Photo Tour and tried wildlife photography recently, but he says with great clarity that his passion is travel photography as the dimensions it gives an artist to explore are numerous.
 In the near future, he wishes to try studio portraiture where one can control light indoors.

 Ankit has travelled across Europe, Sri Lanka and Bhutan, apart from travelling far and wide in India.
 “Things are changing fast.
 I want to travel more in Southeast Asia because I feel that so many aboriginal particulars are fading away into global minutiae.
 I want to preserve the taste of nativity as much as I can using my camera,” says the photographer with a vision.

 “And there are a few places I want to visit for the spiritual joy they bring beyond all the mundane commercial colours to them,” he continues, and says that he wishes to travel to Nepal and Burma sometime soon.

-When asked about what photography means to him, Ankit tells us, “Photography, to me, is about trying to showcase beauty of this world from my perspective.”
-And for all his travel plans that will make him realise his idea of photography with increasing fervour, we wish Ankit the very best.
+When asked about what photography means to him, Ankit tells us, “Photography, to me, is about trying to showcase the beauty of this world from my perspective.”
+And for all his travel plans that will make him realize his idea of photography with increasing fervor, we wish Ankit the very best.